Andy Brown (rugby league)

 Andrew Brown (born 26 April 1981) is a former Scotland international rugby league footballer who played in the 2000s.
 He played at club level for the Fife Lions.

 Background

-Andy Brown was born in Canberra, Australia, he has Scottish ancestors, and eligible to play for Scotland due to the grandparent rule.
+As Andy Brown, who was born in Canberra, Australia, has Scottish ancestors, he is eligible to play for Scotland due to the grandparent rule.

 International honours

 Andy Brown won caps for Scotland while at Fife Lions in 2004 against Wales (sub), in 2005 against Wales (2 matches) (sub).